How Much Does Equity Release Cost In 2024

 The fees are variable and will include three services:

 Specialist financial advice is required before taking out an equity release plan.
-The fees vary by the financial advisor and are usually paid after your plan is completed.
+The fees vary by the financial advisor and are usually paid after completing your plan.

 Some advisors charge a fixed fee, others a percentage of the total money released.
 Figures from April 2021 issued by the Equity Release Council show that the average lump-sum payment customers released was £96,483, and for those using drawdown, the initial payment taken averaged £64,797.

-Percentages of funds released as fees can be 1.95%.
+The percentage of funds released as fees can be 1.95%.
 If you were to release a lump sum of £96.483, the fee payable would be £1,881.42 based on a 1.95% fee.
-In cases where a percentage is used to calculate fees, check for minimum fees as releasing £10,000 could be subject to a minimum flat fee of £995 or upwards.
+In cases where a percentage is used to calculate fees, check for minimum fees, as releasing £10,000 could be subject to a minimum flat fee of £995 or upwards.

-The fees for financial advice don’t always need to be paid upfront.
-Many are paid on completion; some advisors will provide a no-completion, no-fee service.
-Others will charge for advice regardless of whether your plan is completed and you receive funds or not.
+Financial advice fees don’t always need to be paid upfront.
+Many are paid on completion; some advisors provide a no-completion, no-fee service.
+Others charge for advice regardless of whether your plan is completed and you receive funds.

-Lenders will have arrangement fees which are to cover their costs as they need to arrange for a property valuation and to cover the legal costs involved in setting up your plan.
-Depending on the lender you choose, there can be an application fee to begin the application process.
+Lenders will charge arrangement fees to cover their costs, such as arranging a property valuation and the legal costs involved in setting up your plan.
+Depending on the lender you choose, there can also be an application fee to begin the application process.

 Generally, lender fees tend to be around £995, including legal, application, and surveyor fees.
 Like your advice fee, lenders can allow their fee to be paid on completion or added to the loan amount.